magic-FE/create-magic-component/README.md

 * LESS or Sass.
 * Hot reloading of components.

-Some of them might get added in the future if they are stable, are useful to majority of React apps, don’t conflict with existing tools, and don’t introduce additional configuration.
+Some of them might get added in the future if they are stable, are useful to majority of React Components, don’t conflict with existing tools, and don’t introduce additional configuration.

 ## What’s Inside?

-The tools used by Create React App are subject to change.
+The tools used by Create Magic Component are subject to change.
 Currently it is a thin layer on top of many amazing community projects, such as:

 * [webpack](https://webpack.github.io/) with [webpack-dev-server](https://github.com/webpack/webpack-dev-server), [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) and [style-loader](https://github.com/webpack/style-loader)